coder0xff/Plange/README.md

 For documentation, see the [plange.tech](http://plange.tech) website.

-The instructions below use `./` to donate the location in which the plange source code has been downloaded/cloned to.
+The instructions below use `SRC` to donate the location in which the plange source code has been downloaded/cloned to. `BUILD` is used to donate the build directory. `INSTALL` is used to donate the install directory.

 ## Building
 CMake is used to build Plange.
-C++17 support is required.
+The C++ compiler must have (partial) C++17 support.
 Build has been tested on Visual Studio 2017, and gcc 7.

 #### Prerequisites
  * [CMake 3.9 or newer](https://cmake.org/download/)